Agoric/documentation/main/guides/js-programming/notifiers.md

 technique requires Alice know what kind of possibly-remote `AsyncIterable` she has, and to have the required making function code locally available.

-Alternatively, Alice can generically mirror any possibly remote `AsyncIterabl`e by making a new local pair and plugging them together with `observeIteration`.
+Alternatively, Alice can generically mirror any possibly remote `AsyncIterable` by making a new local pair and plugging them together with `observeIteration`.
 ```js
 const {